tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 Hardhat is an excellent choice when developing EVM compatible software.
 It provides clean and simple CLI to create, test and deploy smart contracts.
 It comes with local blockchain and predefined accounts to deploy your contracts locally to avoid typical delays when working with public chains.

-There's no need to deploy our contract on public test chains, and local chain fits perfectly our needs.
-Still as an exercise, I highly recommend going through [Alchemy tutorials](https://docs.alchemy.com/alchemy/tutorials/simple-web3-script).
+There's no need to deploy our contract on public test chains, and local chain fits our needs perfectly.
+Still as an exercise, I highly recommend going through the [Alchemy tutorials](https://docs.alchemy.com/alchemy/tutorials/simple-web3-script).
 They are highly educational, and in fact this project was inspired by Alchemy samples.

 We'll follow the [basic guide](https://hardhat.org/getting-started/) and create an empty Hardhat project and add an empty `WeatherInsurance.sol` contract.